lindbrook/packageRank/README.md

 <img src="man/figures/README-plot1a-1.png" style="display: block; margin: auto auto auto 0;" />

-This cross-sectional view plots a package’s rank (x-axis) against the base 10 logarithm of its downloads (y-axis) and highlights its position in the overall distribution of downloads.
+This provides a cross-sectional view which plots a package’s rank (x-axis) against the base 10 logarithm of its downloads (y-axis), and highlights its position in the overall distribution of downloads.
 In addition, the plot illustrates 1) a package’s rank percentile and raw count of downloads (in red); 2) the location of the 75th, 50th and 25th percentiles (dotted gray vertical lines); 3) the package with the most downloads, in this case ‘WGCNA’ (in blue, top left); and 4) the total number of downloads (2,982,767 for CRAN) (in blue, top right).

 You can also pass a vector of
 packages: